 But the angel’s descent from heaven illuminates the earth.
 The testimony is sure; all the earth shall be filled with the glory of the Lord (Num.
 14:21).
 Light is synonymous with life.
 Individually, His light illuminating our earth signifies His life manifested in a regenerated soul.

 However, this great event has a corporate application.
 The earth signifies the realm where carnal Christians dwell.
 These are soulish Christians who occasionally touch heaven but primarily reside on the earth and mind earthly things.
 The illumination of this realm by the light of God’s glory is the precursor to the end of Babylon’s dominion over the saints on the earth.

-Surely God will do a quick work of the harlot.
+Surely God will do a quick work of Mystery Babylon.
 We’ve said much about religion though there is much more hidden mysteries written about Babylon and God’s dealings with her.
 One thing is certain; Babylon is falling in the individual experiences of those who are now pressing into identification with Christ.
 These are experiencing the illumination of their earth by the glory of the Lord.

 Unfortunately in many of our fellow brothers/sisters we see the walls of Babylon fortified in their lives.
 These are Babylon’s dogmas which function as a barrier to the entrance of God’s truth.
 Through the centuries, Babylon’s walls have been reinforced, protected, and the duty of guarding it passed down so that every new generation has been born to believe within the confines of its pre-established creeds and traditions.
 As the years, decades and centuries rolled on, these religious ideologies have not only been institutionalized but they have become deeply embedded in the minds and hearts of the saints.
 They have become assumptions held so deep that most are scarcely aware of them.